blzb/spring-cloud-config-ws/README.md

 * Go to https://start.spring.io/
 * Select gradle project and version 1.4.5 of Spring boot
-* Change the cloud release to Camden.SR4
 * Assign a group and artifact, for example: com.ns.configws:reader
 * Add dependencies for: Config Client, Web
 * Download and unpack
+* In build.gradle change the cloud release to Camden.SR4

 ### Client configuration
-* Add a bootstrap.yml file next to the application.yml
+* Add a bootstrap.properties file next to the application.properties
-* Add the following properties to the bootstrap.yml
+* Add the following properties to the bootstrap.properties
 ```
 spring.application.name=reader
 spring.cloud.config.uri=http://localhost:8888